 The Backseat Lovers are a rising band based out of Heber City – and one to definitely keep your eyes on.
 Within two months, they have already made impressive achievements.
 The band members have released “Elevator Days”, their indie rock EP twinged with the right mix of folk.
 This June, they won the Velour’s Battle of the Bands.

 Last summer, lead singer Josh Harmon and guitarist Jonas Swanson were in line for the Velour Open Mic Night.
 Almost as if it was fate, they were cut off before their chance to go on.
 They made the most of the situation and played songs for each other.
-Josh invited him to play with himself and drummer “Juice” Welch, who he had been jamming with.
+Harmon invited him to play with himself and drummer “Juice” Welch, who he had been jamming with.
 Swanson later invited bassist Ethan Christensen to join the group.

 The band only practiced a couple times that summer.
 It wasn’t until two months before the Velour hosted their 2018 summer Battle of the Bands that they came together and began playing more seriously.